-DOM staff also make home visits for quality assurance purposes and to monitor for restraints and restrictive interventions.
+DOM staff also make home visits and/or conduct telephone interviews for quality assurance purposes and to monitor for restraints and restrictive interventions.

-- The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii. - i.
+The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.

+i.
 Safeguards Concerning the Use of Restrictive Interventions.
-Specify the safeguards that the State has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency. - ii.
+Specify the safeguards that the state has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency.

+i ii.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency:

-Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (3 of 3)

-c.
-Use of Seclusion.
-(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.)

-• The State does not permit or prohibits the use of seclusion unscheduled visits are made randomly, as needed.
+Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: Appendix G: Participant Safeguards pendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (3 of clusion.
+(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to larch 2014, and responses for seclusion will display in Appendix G-2-a combined with information on) The s tate does not permit or prohibits the use of seclusion ify the state agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this ight is conducted and its frequency: activ visits are in Managers make scheduled visits to the person's home quarterly to allow the case manager to observe actual ities in the person's home and to ensure there is no unauthorized use of seclusion.
+In addition, unscheduled is are made randomly, as needed.
 PCAs are provided information on the unauthorized use of seclusion.
-PCAs are instructed to notify the MDRS case manager of any suspected use of seclusion.
-If a concern is present, the case manager makes an unscheduled visit with follow up as needed.
+PCAs instructed to notify the MDRS case manager of any suspected use of seclusion.
+If a concern is present, the case ager makes an unscheduled visit with follow up as needed.
+A staff also make home visits and/or conduct telephone interviews for quality assurance purposes and to monitor eclusion. use of seclusion is permitted during the course of the delivery of waiver services.
+Complete Items G-2-c-i G-2-c-ii. i.

-Specify the State agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency:

-Case Managers make scheduled visits to the person's home quarterly to allow the case manager to observe actual activities in the person's home and to ensure there is no unauthorized use of seclusion.
-In addition,

-DOM staff also make home visits for quality assurance purposes and to monitor for seclusion.

-- The use of seclusion is permitted during the course of the delivery of waiver services.
-Complete Items G-2c-i and G-2-c-ii. - i.
 Safeguards Concerning the Use of Seclusion.
-Specify the safeguards that the State has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.
+Specify the safeguards that the state has established concerning the use of each type of seclusion.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). i ii.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for overseeing the use of seclusion and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency:

-Appendix G-3: Medication Management and Administration (1 of 2)
+Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: Annendix G: Participant Safeguards pendix G-3: Medication Management and Administration (1 of 2)

+Application for 1915(c) HCBS Waiver: MS.0255.R05.01 - Oct 01, 2019 a.
+Applicability.
+Select one:

+Page 110 of 151